 If the network de-registration is triggered for a UE not supporting CAG due to CAG restrictions, the network shall operate as described in bullet g) of subclause 5.5.2.3.5.

+If the network de-registration is initiated to trigger a UE supporting MINT to return to the PLMN previously with disaster condition, the network may include the Disaster return wait range IE in the DEREGISTRATION REQUEST message.

 The AMF shall trigger the SMF to release locally the PDU session(s) over the indicated access(es), if any, for the UE and enter state 5GMM-DEREGISTERED-INITIATED.

 Figure 5.5.2.3.1.1: Network-initiated de-registration procedure